-Have you ever found yourself at the service station wondering “what fuel should I use?”.
-95 Octane?
-98 Octane?
-91?
-E10?
+Have you ever found yourself at the service station wondering “which fuel is best for my car?”.
+Premium 95 Octane unleaded?
+Premium 98 Octane unleaded?
+Standard unleaded 91?
+Or E10 petrol?
 So many numbers, so little explanation as to what they actually mean!
-And it doesn’t help that different branded service stations often have their own branded name for fuel types, increasing your options (and confusion).
+And it doesn’t help that different branded service stations often have their own branded name for fuel types, increasing your petrol options (and confusion).

 It’s time to get it all out in the open, so the next time you ask yourself “what fuel should I use?” you’ve got your answer ready.